crisprVerse/.github/profile/README.md

 The Bioconductor project has 2 concurrent branches: `release` and `devel`.
 Currently (November 2022), the release branch is `3.16`, and the devel branch is `3.17`.
+The release branch requires R version 4.2 or higher, and the devel branch requires R version 4.3 or higher.
 Release versions are created twice a year.
 See the [Bioconductor install page](https://www.bioconductor.org/install/) for more information regarding Bioconductor versions.